AP-IT-GH/jumper-assignment-bazaaer/README.md

 ![Image Description](chart.png)
 ![Image Description](chart2.png)

 Both were trained in parallel with 10 training environments.
-The only change I made in the second training (yellow line) was the ray length, which made the model learn a lot faster at the beginning.
+The only change we made in the second training (yellow line) was the ray length, which made the model learn a lot faster at the beginning.
 This makes sense, because the ray lengt was tuned so the agent should jumpt the moment the object comes into the range of the ray.
 But for both, the agent did not improve after around 100000 steps.
 This also makes sense, because the agent only has to learn one action.